 One Day Soon, Unless We’re Very Careful…

+To give you a recent example, the CEO’s of the three largest non-taxpaying corporations here in the United Kingdom, Amazon, Starbucks and Google were called before a parliamentary committee recently to explain why they have failed to pay any tax.
+There was the usual stonewalling which all companies do when they are caught with their pants down in public, along with transparently absurd statements like “We haven’t sold enough product here in the UK to pay any tax” while the politicians on the committee shouted and complained.
 But like most parliamentary committees, they have no teeth.
 All they were doing was to pay lip service to the problem, hoping the country would believe they were actually doing something worthwhile on our behalf.
 Yeh right, pull the other one it’s got bells on it!
 All three companies turnover last year added up to more than most small countries GDP, running into the hundreds of millions.
 All three channel their profits through places like Luxemburg so that they do not have to pay income tax here in the UK.

 But do we really want to take up arms?
 God forbid that it should ever come to that, but one day soon it just might…